 Any water container found on the race route will incur a penalty (see ART.
 28).

 The throwing away of any food packaging or other items on the race route is strictly forbidden and will be penalized (see ART.
 28).

-Tents are numbered and attributed by country of residence.
+Tents are numbered and attributed by nationality.

 Competitors must, without fail, stay in the tents reserved for them.
 Failure to adhere to the numbers attributed will incur a penalty (see ART.
 28).

 All complaints from competitors must be addressed to the Race Director in writing.

 • During the race, it should be handed over to the head of the competitors’ bivouac.
 Replies issued within 48 hours.

 • After the race, on 12 April, at Ouarzazate, to the competitors information point (see road-book)